 On April 18, Amazon and Google announced that Amazon Video support would be coming to Chromecast in "the coming months," ending a year-plus spat that left users forced to use a tedious work-around using the screen-casting feature and enough bandwidth for screen mirroring.

 One nice thing about Chromecast is that Google's audiovisual apps have casting functionality built right in.
 If you want to display your Google Photos on a TV, listen to your Google Play Music, or show off your library of Google Play Movies and TV, all you have to do is open the app and press the Cast button.
 Most other streaming devices offer similar functionality, but there's usually a bit of tedious media-server setup involved.
 However, Google Play Music won't let you cast music from your personal collection — just stuff you've purchased through Google.

 The new Chromecast is a divisive streaming gadget.
 It's easy to like it for the intuitive interface and wide variety of content, and the speed improvement is noticeable.
-However, the new Chromecast doesn't innovate in any real way, and it's missing the Amazon Prime Video app (even though there's a work-around).
+However, the new Chromecast doesn't innovate in any real way.

 Overall, the latest Chromecast feels behind the times, and it's lost one good feature along the way.
 But for $35, it's still a very capable 1080p streaming gadget.
 Pick it up if you like the interface and have a full-HD TV that needs some love.
 Otherwise, your money is better spent on a 4K HDR device like the $40 Roku Premiere, which will provide better picture quality for a longer period.

 Credit: Tom's Guide